-Priority Area Preferred allied health discipline Indicator and measure of success Estimated sessions Timeline (Term 1 - 4) Estimated backfill cost (leave blank if N/A) Estimated Additional hours cost (leave blank if N/A) Details/ comments Communication (language development) Speech Pathology Educators identify and refer 90% of children who we have identified at risk of language delay by the end of the year.
-2 Term 1-4 Wellbeing (Social and Emotional) Psychology Educators to have an understanding of children's social and emotional literacy.
+Priority Area Preferred allied health discipline Indicator and measure of success Estimated sessions Timeline (Term 1 - 4) Estimated backfill cost (leave blank if N/A) Estimated Additional hours cost (leave blank if N/A) Details/ comments Communicatio n (language development) Speech Pathology Educators identify and refer 90% of children who we have identified at risk of language delay by the end of the year.
+2 Term 1-4 \$220 Backfill for 2 hours per AH session @ \$55 per hour for Educators to engage with AH session Wellbeing (Social and Emotional) Psychology Educators to understand children's social and emotional literacy.
 Survey (pre and post) indicates an increase in educator's skills and capacity to implement strategies.
-2 Term 1-4 Wellbeing (Social and Emotional) Occupational Therapy The curriculum includes intentional teaching strategies to support children's self-regulation.
-Reflections show an increased level of knowledge in this area.
-Feedback from parent/family group information sessions and sharing of resources indicate building skills and knowledge.
-2 Term 1-4 \$220 Additional hours for after-hours sessions to parent/families Approx. 4hrs for additional hours
+2 Term 1-4 Wellbeing (Social and Emotional) Occupational Therapy The curriculum included intentional teaching strategies to support children's emergent writing skills.
+Reflections show an increased level of fine motor skill.
+Establish partnerships where information sharing supports family's confidence and actively engage families in planning for ongoing learning and development in the service and at home Term 1-4 \$220 Additional hours for after-hours sessions to parent/families Approx. 4hrs for additional hours